RenneLab/hybkit/README.rst

         Utility                             Description
         =================================== ===========================================================
-        hyb_check                           Parse hyb (and fold) files and check for errors hyb_eval                            Evaluate hyb (and fold) records to identify segment types and miRNAs
-        hyb_filter                          Filter hyb (and fold) records to a specific custom subset
+        hyb_check                           Parse hyb (and fold) files and check for errors hyb_eval                            Evaluate hyb (and fold) records to identify / assign segment types and miRNAs using custom criteria hyb_filter                          Filter hyb (and fold) records to a specific custom subset
         hyb_analyze                         Perform an energy, type, miRNA, target, or fold analysis